NORI PAO

 Your present is not your future.

-My work explores themes of time, memory, the unconscious, and our relationships—to ourselves, each other, and the intangible.
-I utilize place, internal and external landscape, and ritual to reference the self.
-Memories become witness marks in the same way that rocks and landforms register time.
 The foundation of my practice lies in developing ideas through intense material exploration and collaboration.
 I recognize and embrace the unexpected rather than attempt to control an outcome, which illustrates my acceptance and celebration of the process of making.
-My approach to process can be traced back to my long-standing relationship with clay—the first material that I felt a deep connection to, which continues to inform my work in exciting and limitless ways.
-I employ various methods, ranging from sculpture to animation to writing to performance.
-I am drawn to modes of making that record, capture, and generate moments in time, marks made by hand, and human experiences.
-I hold these as expressions of our truth and a testament to our presence in this life.
+This way of working can be traced back to my long-standing relationship with clay—the first material that I felt a deep connection to and which continues to inform my work in exciting and limitless ways.